-The PHA will establish different policies for designated areas within the PHA's jurisdiction (e.g., different zip code areas).
-PHA will adhere to the U.S. Department of Housing and Urban Development (HUD) identified Small Area Fair Market Rent (SAFMR) zip codes.
+PHA is in a mandate SAFMR jurisdiction.
+Therefore, the PHA will adhere to the U.S. Department of Housing and Urban Development (HUD) identified Small Area Fair Market Rent (SAFMR) zip codes.
 Payment standards for these areas will be determined based on the current rental market conditions and rent burdens on the identified SAFMR.
 In instances where the current payment standards will decrease, the PHA will implement the Hold Harmless provision developed by HUD, as specified in 24 CFR Parts 888, 982, and 985, and PHI Notice 2023-32.